 Development and maintenance of energy facilities such as CBNG often require comparatively high volumes of vehicle traffic year-round for several years.
-Such prolonged activity and disturbance can negatively affect sage-grouse.
-For example, Holloran et al. (2007) and Walker et al. (2007) documented that it required 3-4 years for sage-grouse leks to become inactive after the onset of intensive, persistent energy development such as CBNG due to high site fidelity by mature birds (i.e., adult sage-grouse continued to return to leks that were in use prior to energy development).
+Such prolonged activity and disturbance can negatively affect sagegrouse.
+For example, Holloran et al. (2007) and Walker et al. (2007) documented that 3-4 years of consistent activity were required for sage-grouse leks to become inactive after the onset of intensive, persistent energy development such as CBNG due to high site fidelity by mature birds (i.e., adult sage-grouse continued to return to leks that were in use prior to energy development).
 Lek decline was probably a function of lek avoidance by younger birds over time that were not committed to the site.
 In contrast, cross-country large-diameter pipelines are usually constructed in 6-7 months and have short-term effects from construction activity.
-After construction, there is very little surface activity along an operating pipeline, and most of that activity is associated with pump stations and periodic valve maintenance from pre-existing roads.
+After construction, there is little to no surface activity along an operating pipeline ROW.
 Pipeline ROW inspection is usually conducted about every 2 weeks by aircraft; thus long reaches of the ROW have no roads and receive no vehicle traffic.
-It is likely that mature birds will continue to return to, and that juvenile birds will not avoid, leks in the vicinity of the Project after construction because there will be minimal to no activity on the ROW.

-Finally, cross-country pipelines are reclaimed following construction to vegetation communities similar to those that were present prior to construction.
+Maintenance work or inspection at pump stations and valves occurs about once per week and personnel access these sites via public roads.
+It is likely that mature birds will continue to return to, and that juvenile birds will not avoid, leks in the vicinity of the Project after construction because there will be minimal to no Project activity Finally, cross-country pipelines are reclaimed following construction to vegetation communities similar to those that were present prior to construction.
 A specific seed mix emphasizing sagebrush and forbs has been developed for those portions of the ROW identified as sagebrush habitat.
 While it is recognized that sagebrush regeneration on disturbed lands is often slower than native perennial grass regeneration, sagebrush density on many portions of a 100-foot pipeline ROW has been found to be similar to that adjacent within one to eight years (Westech 2004, Westech 2010).
 Further, revegetating disturbances with a seed mix that is similar to what is proposed for the Project has been shown to result in at least 1 shrub per square meter within five years (Hild et al. 2006).
 In the time between construction and shrub establishment the ROW will resemble a rarely used dirt road that is dominated by herbaceous species.
 Walker et al. (2007) did not detect negative impacts to lek persistence from rarely used dirt roads.